An electrical fuse is the simplest current-interrupting device for protection against excessive current.

 - Ability to interrupt high fault current.

-- Interrupt silently and without flame, gases or smokes.
+- Interrupt silently and without flame, gases, or smoke.
 Hence safe from fire hazards.

-- It is not recommended for use in places prone to faulty currents.
+- This fuse is not recommended for use in places prone to electrical faults.

 - It is expensive to replace as compared to the rewirable fuse.

 - Delayed in the restoration of service if there is no available cartridge at the time of interruption.

 - Overheating of the adjacent contacts is possible during the operation of the fuse.